 The big downside is that the app doesn’t always teach you why some of the grammar works the way it does, only how to use it, but beyond that there’s little to complain about.

-The ads can get a bit obtrusive, popping up after every module, but if you get too fed up there's Duolingo Plus (currently Android only), which clears away all the adverts and adds offline lessons for $10 a month.
+The ads can get a bit obtrusive, popping up after every module, but if you get too fed up there's Duolingo Plus, which clears away all the adverts and adds offline lessons for $6.99/month (around £5.37/month).

 That's a steep price just for removing ads, but the lesson downloads will be useful for anyone who hopes to practice on an underground commute - though be aware that you can't download practice sessions, only the initial modules to learn material for the first time.